 Aggravated felonies are a class of crimes with serious immigration consequences for non-U.S. citizens.
 Federal law designates some 30 crimes as aggravated felonies.
 These include violent felonies such as murder, rape and kidnapping.

 But a crime does not need to be a felony to be considered an aggravated felony.
-It doesn't even need to be violent.
+It doesn't even need to be violent, though many violent crimes are included.

 Consequences of an aggravated felony conviction can include: